Fred Coury: Career

 Coury has played in other bands including London and Chastain and was playing with Ozzy Osbourne in 1985 filling-in for Randy Castillo who had a leg injury, before he joined Cinderella.
 Coury got into Cinderella when Eric Singer told him about the gig and encouraged him to audition.
 Coury sent in a cassette and because as far as everyone knew, according to Circus magazine, he was the drummer for Osbourne, that may have helped him score an audition.

 Coury left Cinderella in 1991 and joined Stephen Pearcy of Ratt to form the band Arcade.
 He also briefly substituted for Guns N' Roses drummer Steven Adler in December 1987 when health issues forced Adler off the road.
 Coury re-joined Cinderella after Arcade folded.
 In the summer of 2006, Coury and Cinderella joined Poison on a joint 20th anniversary tour.
 Coury also filled in for Rikki Rockett during Poison's slot at the Comstock Rock Festival on July 15, 2009, due to the fact that Rockett having had baby the day before, and in 2017 he filled for Night Ranger when his friend Kelly Keagy took a brief leave from tour.

 Coury spends most of his time in his Los Angeles recording studio Double Forte Music composing for television and sports.
 A multi-award-winning composer, Coury has scored all four seasons of NBC's hit series The Night Shift, WGN America's original series Almost Paradise, and also scored the opening theme for the NBC series The Wall.

 Coury composed and created the original musical score for the 2019 feature film Full Count.

 An avid hockey fan, Coury combined his love of the sport with his musical skills to create the "Goal Song" and sonic identity for the Los Angeles Kings hockey team.
 In 2017, The L.A.
 Kings series Black & White, which Coury scores, was nominated and won an Emmy Award.
 He also provides the sonic identity for the Portland Trail Blazers NBA team, with whom he won a second Emmy award.

 Other interests

 In his spare time Coury enjoys storm chasing.
 He is also a part-time actor and has appeared in several films such as The Human Race or The Junkyard Willie Movie: Lost in Transit.
 Coury performs mixes for his dance/electronica group called Effcee.
-Coury is an avid NASCAR fan and can often be seen in 'pit row' alongside the crews.
+Coury is an avid NASCAR fan and can often be seen on "pit road" alongside the crews.

 Coury is also passionate about rescuing animals.